Runs

-A run is not analogous to a unit test.
-A closer framing is: boot a fuzzer for an hour and see what breaks.
-Violations are recorded in the trace and exploration continues, so one run can surface many bugs.
+A run is not a unit test.
+The closer picture is: boot a fuzzer for an hour and see what breaks.
+A violated property is recorded in the trace and exploration continues, so one run can surface many bugs.

 Lifecycle